LiaScript/docs/README.md

                           --{{0}}--
 At the moment it is only possible to insert horizontal rules by adding lines with at least 3 dashes, longer dashes are also allowed.
-Common Markdown also allows to define such rules with stars `*`, but this is used in LiaScript to group blocks and will be described later...
+Common Markdown also allows to define such rules with asterisks `*`, but this is used in LiaScript to group blocks and will be described later...

 **Markdown-Syntax:**